Hurricane Erin forces evacuations on North Carolina's Outer Banks but expected to stay offshore

 “You’re dealing with a major hurricane.
 The intensity is fluctuating.
 It’s a dangerous hurricane in any event,” the hurricane center’s Richard Pasch said.

-Bermuda will experience the most severe threat from Erin on Thursday evening, said Phil Rogers, director of the Bermuda Weather Service.
+Bermuda will experience the most severe threat Thursday evening, said Phil Rogers, director of the Bermuda Weather Service.
 By then, waters could swell up to 24 feet (7.3 meters).

 “Surfers, swimmers and boaters must resist the temptation to go out.
 The waters will be very dangerous and lives will be placed at risk,” acting Minister of National Security Jache Adams said.

-Erin’s outer edges hit parts of Puerto Rico and the Virgin Islands with heavy rains and tropical storm winds on Sunday and knocked out power to thousands.
+Erin’s outer edges hit parts of Puerto Rico and the Virgin Islands with heavy rains and tropical storm winds Sunday, knocking out power to thousands.

 Associated Press journalists Safiyah Riddle in Montgomery, Alabama, and Julie Walker in New York contributed.